themarkrogers/apocalypse-drive/RAGs/knowledge-hoard/README.md

 and flourishing in the wake of disasters, collapse, or long-term crises.
 Its ultimate aim is not only to ensure continued existence, but to preserve wisdom, dignity, and meaning

-We aim to gather enough practical and cultural knowledge to reliably:
+Aim to gather enough practical and cultural knowledge to reliably:
 1. Prepare Before Emergencies
   * Anticipate risks through local hazard assessment
   * Build personal, family, and community resilience